Last Updated on

 By doing so, you’ll be able to create burn times of up to eighteen hours with no or very little user interaction.
 Overall, this method is great for those who want to cook for more than 6h and the good news is that it has no negative effects on the smokiness or taste of the meat.

-How to choose the best charcoal smoker:
+How to choose the top charcoal smoker:

 - 1Get a smoker with good temperature control.
 This depends on a few factors though, including practice, thermometers, ability to adjust the distance between the food and the coals, the dampers and the lid.